mingjiliu/mingjiliu.github.io/_reviews/even-more-reviews.md

 Three down, one more book to go.

+*(Fun fact: I've noticed that a number of English versions of Ferrante's novels have weird typos and typographical errors in their back cover blurbs.
+What the hell?)*

 ### *Once Upon a Time in the West*, dir.
 Sergio Leone

 Long, harsh stares and laconic dialogue.
 An Ennio Morricone score upon a sun-scorched wasteland.
 Close-up shots of grizzled gunslingers.
-The sudden flash of gunmetal and the just and unjust alike are dead on the ground, smoke wafting from their wounds.
+The sudden flash of gunmetal and the just and unjust alike are dead on the ground, smoke wafting from their wounds. *The quick and the dead.*

 What's not to love?